 You do not have to tell anyone you have hepatitis, however you must take reasonable precautions to avoid infecting others (see ‘managing hepatitis B‘).
 You may choose to share your diagnosis with particular people for support.
 It is often best to tell people you trust or people directly affected, such as household members or sexual partners.

 Telling healthcare workers such as a doctor or nurse may be beneficial for good health care (e.g. prescribing the most appropriate medications).
 Health care workers, including dentists, are required to use standard infection control precautions for all situations and procedures that may involve exposure to blood or other bodily fluids, regardless of whether you have hepatitis or not.

 People living with hepatitis do not have to tell employers, unless you work in an environment that may put others at risk, such as healthcare.
 However, disclosure is not mandatory.
 Discrimination against people with hepatitis in the workplace is illegal.

 Managing the spread of hepatitis in the workplace

-All children born in New Zealand are given hepatitis B vaccination (if the parents consent to this vaccination).
+All children born in New Zealand are given hepatitis B vaccinations (provided the parents consent).
 This protects them against any future exposure preventing them from being infected.
-Babies born to hepatitis B mothers are given HB immunoglobulin and hepatitis B vaccination at birth (within first 12 hours).
-This gives up to 95% protection.
+Babies born to hepatitis B mothers are given HB immunoglobulin and hepatitis B vaccination at birth (within the first 12 hours).
+This gives up to 95 percent protection.